Praxis II® Test Content and Structure

 How Test Questions Are Created

-Educators, faculty of teacher preparation programs and disciplinary specialists prepare Praxis test questions.
+Educators, faculty of teacher preparation programs and disciplinary specialists prepare Praxis II test questions.
 The developers and reviewers follow rigorous, standardized procedures to ensure that test material reflects the skills being tested and meets high quality assessment standards.
 Each question is reviewed by ETS experts as well as content advisory groups, who are also engaged in establishing guidelines and standards for what the tests should measure.

 After test questions have been reviewed and revised, they are administered in trial situations and assembled into tests.
 Tests are then reviewed according to ETS procedures to ensure that all tests are free of cultural bias.
 Statistical analyses of individual questions ensure that all items provide appropriate measurement information.